 Even the indoors seems cozier and more fun in the fall, and I always want to cook chili and bake something when the outside temperature drops.

-With the cooler temperatures setting in soon, it’s the perfect time to plan some budget friendly outdoor (and indoor) fun, and I’m looking forward to the changing leaves that always make each day seem new.
+With the cooler temperatures setting in, it’s the perfect time to plan some budget friendly outdoor (and indoor) fun, and I’m looking forward to more changing leaves that always make each day seem new.

 Visit Fall Festivals

 This time of year you will always find lots of local festivals.
 Have a look online at some of the local festivals to get you started.
 The festivals usually have something for everyone to enjoy, whether it’s music, food, crafts, or a hay ride.
 Check out your community calendar, and note the dates.

 Go Apple Picking